Christian Council of Korea: Controversies

 The CCK has undergone a number of controversies.
 Some of them have centered around accusations of financial mismanagement, bribery and corruption.
 A former CCK president confessed that "bribery has become the norm in the Christian organization."
 A Seoul court recently ordered the suspension of the chairman of the CCK for procedural irregularities in electing the head of the umbrella body of Korean Protestant churches.
 Other Korean pastors have also criticized the CCK for its corruption and infighting.

 Christian networks and organizations say that the CCK has no ability to purify itself and must be dismantled.
 The KNACP (Korean National Association of Christian Pastors) spokesman argued that the CCK must be disbanded and that the NCCK (National Council of Churches in Korea), another Christian organization in Korea, must not overlook the allegations of corruption in the CCK.

 Other controversies have centered on the conduct of the CCK's heresy investigations.
 Accusations of heresy have routinely been leveled by CCK member organizations and individuals against other members and individuals, leading to widespread division and confusion amongst Korean churches.
 The accusations and counter-accusations have been compared to the witch trials conducted by the Catholic Church during the Middle Ages.
 The CCK's Heresy Committee was accused of becoming effectively a private organization.

 Further controversy arose in 2013 around SamKyung Choi, a key leader in the Heresy Committees of the CCK and the Presbyterian Church of Korea, where Choi was accused of trading favorable verdicts in exchange for bribes.
 The CCK has since expressed its regret over the heresy investigations and has said that it would be willing to reexamine the accusations and verdicts.
 SamKyung Choi and several pastors associated with him have left the CCK.
+It was also further revealed that in 2013, in exchange for receiving a loan of 200 million won from Ryu Gwang-soo’s World Evangelization Evangelism Alliance(RUTC), a decision was made to revoke the heretical designation.